gvlproject/gvl-website-markdown/people.md

 ### Nuwan Goonasekera

+Nuwan is a research scientist at VLSCI.
+He is currently working primarily on the backend infrastructure of the GVL, including supporting projects such as CloudLaunch, CloudMan and the GVL playbooks.

 ### Jessica Chung

 Jessica Chung is a bioinformatician at VLSCI.
 She is an administrator for Galaxy Melbourne and is involved with the maintenance of Galaxy tools.